COSIMA/cosima-recipes/README.md

-# <div align="center"> <span style="color:red">:warning:  :x: :x: :x: !!!
-WARNING !!! :x: :x: :x: :warning:</span>
+# <div align="center"> <span style="color:red">:warning:  NOTICE :warning:</span>

-##  <div align="center"> :construction::construction::construction: THIS REPOSITORY IS UNDER MAINTENANCE :construction::construction::construction:  </span>

-Many of the notebooks in this repository currently contain bugs, do not run, or simply produce incorrect analyses.
-This means the current contents **may not work as expected**.

-We are working to fix this, but it may take some time.
+Some of the notebooks in this repository are being overhauled while we work to fix known bugs.
+Whilst this is ongoing, please ensure any code you base your analysis off is **working as expected**.
 To speed this process up, please feel free to contribute back if you notice something is wrong.
 This can be done by [raising issues, submitting PRs or reviewing PRs](https://github.com/COSIMA/cosima-recipes/wiki).
-Feel free to use the recipes for inspiration, but ensure you fully understand any code you are building your analysis off.

 </div>